schik/burn/README.md

 cdparanoia III rel.
 10.2.  	(www.xiph.org/paranoia)

-Note, that Burn is tested with the _original_ programs from the cdrtools suite.
-Most Linux distros today come with the cdrkit instead.
+It is stringly recommended to use the _original_ programs from the cdrtools suite.
+On the one hand, Burn is largely tested with these and on the other, the clones do often not work reliably (see below).
+Note, that most Linux distros today come with the cdrkit instead, thus you will have to build and install cdrtools manually.

 cdrkit
 ------